**UPDATE*** You can now download my story here (pdf): And So She Dances

 Today is International Polar Bear Day!
-So before we get started on my latest piece, there are a few things you should know about polar bears.
+So here are a few things you should know about polar bears.

 - There are 22,000-31,000 polar bears living in the wild, in 18 sub-populations; 60-80% live in Canada, the rest are in Greenland/Denmark, Norway, Russia and the US.